Emotional Support Animals and the Law

 Like having one ESA, you must have a letter from your licensed mental health professional for each ESA.
 You may also wonder how many emotional support animals can have in Florida.
 Well, as many can be justified by a licensed healthcare provider to help you with a specific disability.

-Are you ready to get your ESA Letter?
+Are you ready to get your ESA Letter Florida?